A DIY staircase makeover that is quick and easy. Save time and effort with this special trick to fix and update the stair risers on a small budget.

 Tip – Number and keep track of each riser so you know exactly where it goes.

-Step 2 – Paint the boards
+Step 2 – Paint the Boards

 - Prime and paint all the boards in the color of your choice.
 I used my paint sprayer. for a smooth finish but a roller works as well.
 Overall it is so much faster and easier than taping and painting the stair risers in place.

-Step 3 – Draw the pattern
+Step 3 – Draw the Pattern

 This is obviously and optional step and you can pick any pattern or color you want to use!